What is faucet

 When should I replace my faucet?

-You may need to replace your faucet if it's outdated, damaged, or no longer functioning properly.
-Signs that it's time for a replacement include constant dripping, difficulty turning the handles, or if the finish is worn or corroded.
+You may need to replace a faucet if it is old, damaged, or no longer functions properly.
+Signs it's time to replace include constant leaks, difficulty turning the handles, or outdated/unappealing style.

 Connect with certified professionals in your area